 REDUCE YOUR TASKS

-The fewer tasks you have, the easier it will be to organise them.
-Leo’s philosophy in every area is to begin by reducing before organising.
-If you are able to reduce to the extreme, you won’t even have to organise yourself any more.
+The fewer tasks you have, the easier it will be to organize them.
+Leo’s philosophy in every area is to begin by reducing before organizing.
+If you are able to reduce to the extreme, you won’t even have to organize yourself anymore.
 Focus on what is important.
 The rest is easy.

 WORK IN BATCHES